 I closed my eyes and leaned deeper into the chair.

-I tasted salt and tobacco, saw an indigo circle turn into a deep orange stick, and then suddenly into a black dot, filling my mouth with the taste of a moist gem.
+I tasted salt and tobacco, saw an indigo circle turn into a deep orange stick, then suddenly turned into a black dot, filling my mouth with the taste of a moist gem.

-I don't know what I expect to hear or what I want to hear, but a famous story about the phonograph comes to mind.
-The phonograph is the only machine that Edison used as soon as he invented it.
-He proposed that the stylus vibrates on the surface.concept and had engineers simulate this and it was implemented the first time.It was it—its austere materiality, those hair-thin slits created by David's voice—that I focused on him, looking at the skin-colored cylinders on the spinner.
+I don’t know what I expected to hear or what I wanted to hear, but a famous story about the phonograph came to mind.
+The phonograph was Edison’s only machine that was used as soon as he invented it.
+He proposed that the stylus vibrated on the surface.concept and had engineers simulate this and it was implemented the first time.It was it—its austere materiality, those hair-thin slits created by David's voice—that I focused on him, looking at the skin-colored cylinders on the spinner.
 Edison didn't think he was going to beFor music, he imagined what David did: record a message by placing it in front of a dying man to hear his last words, or record a baby's teeth and then record him twenty years laterVoice, then a voice of old age.This way you can have your entire life in one artifact.

 He will be a comfort to those who are alive, but it is not a comfort, he is only a reminder of the things I thought I had let go of, that I should have left in the train station in Portland, or forcedHe went back to Boston with me.He just reminded me that I still truly loved David, that my feelings for George and Crowleys were thoughtful, and that he was so insignificant compared to David's voice that was engraved in my bones.How will I let go?A definite grief, not sentimentality, not sadness, but the sudden and obvious fact that my life was an inch shorter than it was.When I was 20, the best years of my life, walking to the museum with my wax cylinder, I thought I might comfort myself, soothe my grief, by flipping through the sonic memoirs of that summer, listening to Mary Conway or the Teitels.The sound would close the wound, just as Cloris and I met in Harvard Square after we broke up, and I was happy that what might turn into a lasting friendship was like George, who regularly sent me messages about his life in Savannah., he just wanted to say thank you for the days he spent with me.But this gramophone reminded me that I was missing something I didn't know was part of David, that real life.He was so ridiculously short, only two months old, and those memories of fireflies and skinny-dipping under waterfalls seemed to leave nothing behind, but they left a wonderful and lasting impression on the film of contentment I had built up over the years.A long gap - a happy family, a successful career, good neighbors, good friendships, a wasted life.
 This may be why people started using phonographs to record music: why listen to the one you loved who is dead?human voice.